ReynaldoLuevano/besa-awsfoundations/week-2/README.md

 ## 📋 Challenge Overview

-In this Technical Challenge, you will launch an **Amazon EC2 instance**, configure it as a web server, deploy a provided webpage, and personalise it with your own profile photo
+In this Technical Challenge, you will launch install **Wordpress**, and configure it across at least 2 EC2 instances, once deployed create a post

 Upon completing this challenge, you will have demonstrated the ability to:

-- Launch and configure an EC2 instance with specific compute and storage requirements
+- Connect to the EC2 Instance using SSM Session manager
-- Install and run a web server
+- Install Apache, PHP and Mysql using a Script
-- Clone a GitHub repository onto a remote instance
+- Install and setup Word press
-- Customise and serve a static webpage
+- Mount an EFS on EC2 instances

 ---